How Auto Transport Works

 Keeping in mind that a broker’s sole job is brokering so they would be particularly skilled in it, it’s quite unlikely that you will be able to do a better job doing it for yourself.
 Your shipping experience might end up being unnecessarily time-consuming, stressful, and expensive.

-Distance – Naturally, the further away you wish to ship your car, the more the shipping will cost.
-Your shipping company will have to spend more on fuel, and the truck driver will have to spend more time on the road if your taking your car a little further away.
+Naturally, the further away you wish to ship your car, the more the shipping will cost.
+Your shipping company will have to spend more on fuel, and the truck driver will have to spend more time on the road if you’re taking your car a little further away.
 You as the customer will have to carry some of those costs.
 The cost of shipping doesn’t increase linearly with the distance though.
-Usually, you pay a higher per-mile cost for the first 300 miles or so than you do for 1000 miles or over.
-The online estimates range from $0.75-1.54 for the first 300 miles and $0.30-0.46 for anything above the 1000 mile mark.
+Usually, you pay a higher per-mile cost for the first 500 miles or so than you would for 1000 miles and over.
+Our online quotes range from $0.75-1.54 for the first 300 miles and $0.30-0.46 for anything above the 1000 mile mark.
 The per-mile costs may be higher or lower depending on the auto shipping company you and your broker choose.

 How Long Does Auto Shipping Take?